Max77788/food_restaurant_ai_assistant/README.md

 Interact with the AI-powered assistant through our user-friendly interface.
 Simply answer a few questions about your taste preferences, and let our system do the rest.
 Once you receive your recommendations, you can review the details and place your order directly through the platform.

 ### Contributing
 We welcome contributions from the community!
-If you have ideas on how to improve WingsTasteFinder or want to add new features, please feel free to fork the repository and submit a pull request.
+If you have ideas on how to improve MOM AI Food Ordering Assistant or want to add new features, please feel free to fork the repository and submit a pull request.

 ### License
-WingsTasteFinder is open-source and available under the MIT License.
+MOM AI Food Ordering Assistant is open-source and available under the MIT License.
 See the LICENSE file for more details.

 ### Contact
 For any inquiries or suggestions, please contact us at contact@mom-ai-agency.online.

-_Dive into the world of wings with WingsTasteFinder and discover your next favorite flavor today!_ 🚀🎉
+_Dive into the world of wings with MOM AI Food Ordering Assistant and discover your next favorite flavor today!_ 🚀🎉